-We regularly receive enquiries that there are not enough loading and business parking bays to be implemented in the Borough.
+We regularly receive enquiries about additional loading and business parking bays to be implemented in the Borough.

 12. Do you support in principle a review of all business and loading bays to ensure they are in the right place and service the right groups